taylorhakes/painless/DOCUMENTATION.md

 #### Troubleshooting
  - TypeError: invalid data

- This means you are not returning a string from one of your event functions.
+ This means you are **NOT** returning a string from one of your event functions.
 Check the return values.

 #### Advanced Reporters
 Here is the signature of a reporter function.
 It takes in a Stream and returns a new Stream.